child with dog

 Be honest about death.

-Talk openly and honestly about what death means to your family in terms of religious or spiritual ideals.
+Talk openly and honestly about what death means to your family in terms of religious or spiritual ideals, like the existence of heaven.
 If an afterlife is part of your belief system, this is a great opportunity to share ideas about what the dog's life looks like after crossing the rainbow bridge.
 Be truthful about the quality of a dog's life if it was suffering from illness or ailments associated with old age.
 Reinforce the fact that the beloved pup is at peace and no longer suffering.

 girl with dog